Best Phones for Genshin Impact: Top Picks Tested and Ranked

 Will a phone case reduce gaming performance?

 Thick cases trap heat and can cause thermal throttling.
-In our testing, removing a silicone case dropped surface temperatures by about 3°C during extended play sessions.
+In our testing, removing a silicone case noticeably lowered surface temperatures during extended play sessions.
 If you’re pushing max settings, use a thin case or play without one.

 Can budget phones handle Spiral Abyss?